robertPiro/scalatra/README.md

 GitPod is a browser based development enviroment and should (hopefully) work in any browser independent of the OS the browser is run on.
 So for example, one should be able to code on a Chromebook or IPad.
-It works by giving GitPod the address to a/your Git repo at one of the larger Git hosts such as GitHub, GitLab and BitBucket (see further down).
+It works by giving GitPod the address to a/your Git repo at one of the larger Git hosting services such as GitHub, GitLab and BitBucket (see further down).
 It will start the development environment in the cloud whose GUI will then be displayed in your browser tab.

-Currently, GitPod lets you use the service for 50h a month free, if you are developing in a public Git repository!
+Currently, GitPod lets you use the service for 50h a month free, if you are developing in a _public_ Git repository!
 Public does not mean that anyone can delete or overwrite your code!
-I only means that it can be viewed and inspected by anyone.
+It only means that it can be viewed and inspected by anyone.
 Also, for someone who just wants to try things out or maybe learn Scala 50h per month should be enough: If you work on your project every weekday of a month you have two hours per day.
 Enough for a side project, me thinks.
-If you pay, you get obviously more. :)
+If you pay, you obviously get more. :)

 ## How to Start the Environment